Create a custom workflow activity

 This topic describes how to create a custom workflow activity and register it for use in Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update.
 For Microsoft Dynamics CRM Online, custom workflow activities can only be registered to execute in the sandbox (partial trust).
-Microsoft Dynamics CRM Online support for sandbox execution of custom workflow activities was added in the Microsoft Dynamics CRM December 2012 Service Update.
-For more information about the sandbox and partial trust, see Plug-in Isolation, Trusts, and Statistics.
+For more information about the sandbox and partial trust, see Plug-in isolation, trusts, and statistics.